ietf-tools/postconfirm/README.rst

 funcitonality which is a subset of TMDA, but is adapted to high-volume usage and does not have anywhere near all the bells and whistles which TMDA has.
-On the other hand, since the whitelist lookup is done by the long-running server part, the overhead of doing a verification that a poster has a confirmed address is much smaller than for TMDA.
+On the other hand, since the allowlist lookup is done by the long-running server part, the overhead of doing a verification that a poster has a confirmed address is much smaller than for TMDA.
 This makes it a factor 1000 or more faster than TMDA in production, with a memory footprint